oU1TS/Programming-Hub/README.md

 # Note
 - Fork the main branch for backup + Social Creds
 - Create a branch with your Department_Batch_ID_Name
+- Select your branch and clone it / "open in GitHub Desktop"
 - Create a folder with your Department_Batch_ID_Name (only edit your folder)
 - before Creating Pull Request make sure to delete garbage files:
 > - *.exe *.o (for C/CPP)